vincentli402/exercise_app/README.md

 ## Getting Started

-Follow these steps to set up and run the Fitness App:
+Follow these steps to set up and run the Exercise App:

 ### Prerequisites